Enestacy/rockpaperscissors/README.md

 - Click 'Start' button.
 - Choose between Rock, Paper or Scissors by clicking in the icon.
 - Remember:
-  -Rock beats Scissors.
+  ⋅⋅*Rock beats Scissors.
-  -Scissors beats Paper.
+  ⋅⋅*Scissors beats Paper.
-  -Paper beats Rock.
+  ⋅⋅*Paper beats Rock.
 - First player to win choosen number of rounds is the winner.
 To go to the next round use 'Try again' button
 - Play again!
 Just click button 'Start over'
 - Enjoy